American Indian boarding schools

-History of education of Native Americans by Europeans
+History of education of American Indians by European colonists

 In the late eighteenth century, reformers starting with President George Washington and Henry Knox, in efforts to "civilize" or otherwise assimilate Native Americans, adopted the practice of assimilating Native American children in current American culture.
 At the time the society was dominated by agriculture, with many yeomen subsistence farmers, and rural society made up of some small towns and few large cities.
 The Civilization Fund Act of 1819 promoted this policy by providing funding to societies (mostly religious missionaries) who worked on Native American education, often at schools established in or near Native American communities.
 The reformers believed this policy would help the Indians survive increasing contact with European-American settlers who were moving west into their territories.

 Moses Tom sent his children to an Indian boarding school.

 Early mission schools

 In 1634, Fr.
 Andrew White of the English Province of the Society of Jesus established a mission in what is now Southern Maryland.
-He said the purpose of the mission, as an interpreter told the chief of a Native American tribe there, was "to extend civilization and instruction to his ignorant race, and show them the way to heaven."
+He said the purpose of the mission, as an interpreter told the chief of a Native American tribe there, was "to extend civilization and instruction to his ignorant race, and show them the way to heaven".
 The mission's annual records report that by 1640, they had founded a community they named St. Mary's.
 Native Americans were sending their children there to be educated, including the daughter of Tayac, the Pascatoe chief.
 She was likely an exception because of her father's status, as girls were generally not educated with boys in English Catholic schools of the period.
 Other students discussed in the records were male.